Bazigar

 - Education Initiatives

-- Initiatives focus on improving access to education and vocational training, often supported by NGOs and government programs.
+- Initiatives focus on improving access to education while respecting cultural traditions.

 - Future Challenges

-- Challenges include economic pressures, cultural preservation, and adapting to modern societal changes.
+- Challenges include economic stability, cultural preservation, and access to education and healthcare.

 - Youth Employment Trends